Abi-com/LITA-CLASS-DATA/README.md

 ---
 ![image](https://github.com/user-attachments/assets/71c485af-2b82-4bef-a9f7-451a566471c6)

 **#LITA_POWER BI_ DOCUNENTATION**

 ###BI Class Preview
 ---
 We went through data entry, Data cleaning using a columinal data. practise Power BI using an HR data

 ###HR Data Source
 ---
 This data was  downloaded as an CSV file.
-The data contained document and information about a companyemployee,stating each employee businesstravel,age band,department,gender, educational field, job role, marital starus etc....
+The data contained document and information about a companyemployee,stating each employee businesstravel,age band,department,gender, educational field, job role,Attrition, marital starus etc....

 ###Steps in visualizing the HR data
 ---